fredyns/yii2-wiki/Plan-for-next-major-versions.md

 - [finalize classes where possible](https://ocramius.github.io/blog/when-to-declare-classes-final/).
 - When triggering events, pass data as a separate argument insted of a part of event object (commonly referred to as inconvenient).
 - Extract `findIdentityByAccessToken` from `IdentityInterface` (looks weird when it's not implemented in all web apps).
 - Try to eliminate `Object` and `Component` turning these into traits.
-Could extract AccessorTrait, EventTrait etc.
+Could extract AccessorTrait, EventTrait etc. Alternatively we can drop accessors.
+Will get [PSR-2](https://github.com/yiisoft/yii2/issues/11956) and stricter interfaces in exchange additionally to possibility to get more performance.
 - Decouple routing from controllers and modules.
 Allow specifying any class method as a callback for a matching route.

 ## Web